paulshaoyuqiao/E98-Autograder/README.md

 # E98-autograder
 ## Most Recent Update on Dec 16th, 2018 - 6:33PM PST - Rev C
+Newest Changes:
+* Replaced `git clone` with `svn export` to expedite git fetching process (now only concerns with the target subdirectory).
+* Fixed one error in testing a method with multiple correct answers.

 #### Author: Paul Shao

 ### Usages: